krtek1979/cordova-plugin-hms-location/README.md

 ## 2. Installation Guide

-1. Download `cordova-plugin-hms-location`.
+### Cordova

-2. Add Android platform to your project if you haven't yet.
+1. Add Android platform to your project if you haven't yet.

 ``` shell
 cordova platform add android